MicrosoftDocs/quantum-docs/articles/user-guide/machines/noise-simulator.md

 0 & 0 & 0 & 0 & 0 & 0 & 1 & 0 & 0\\
 0 & 0 & 0 & 0 & 0 & 0 & 0 & 1 & 0\end{array}\right)$$

+To select the representation of the stabilizer group, use 'denseGroupPresentation':

 ```python
 qsharp.config['experimental.simulators.stabilizerStateStyle'] = 'denseGroupPresentation'
 ```
 $$\left\langle XX𝟙𝟙, ZZ𝟙𝟙, 𝟙𝟙Z𝟙, 𝟙𝟙𝟙Z \right\rangle $$

+To select the representation of the stabilizer group without the identity matrix, use 'sparseGroupPresentation':

 ```python
 qsharp.config['experimental.simulators.stabilizerStateStyle'] = 'sparseGroupPresentation'